 The idea of a bug sharing the space where you sleep is not one to take lightly—especially if it’s one that bites!
 If you spotted a tiny bug wandering around your bedroom, your first instinct might have been to assume that it is a bed bug.
-However, there are more bugs that look like bed bugs than you might expect.
-While the complete list could be quite long, the short list is fleas, immature roaches, booklice, carpet beetles, bat bugs and ticks.
+However, more bugs look like bed bugs than you might expect.
+While the complete list could be pretty long, the shortlist is fleas, immature roaches, booklice, carpet beetles, bat bugs, and ticks.

 - A bed bug that hasn’t had a blood meal recently is usually oval-shaped and flat.
 After feeding, these parasites will swell up, become longer and change color to redder to match their food source—blood.

 - Newly hatched bed bug nymphs appear translucent.
 Their color changes as they molt; they eventually become brown.

 - These pests are wingless, and their body length is approximately a quarter to just under half an inch.
 The body width of an adult is just about the same as its length.